 • The last major construction project — a clubhouse — was just weeks from legal occupancy.

-• The board consulted with members often, both formally and informally (accountability).
+• The board was consulting with members often, both formally and informally (accountability).

 • E-mail messaging from the board to members was frequent and detailed (transparency).